DPDK/dpdk/doc/guides/prog_guide/link_bonding_poll_mode_drv_lib.rst

 Bonding devices support up to a maximum of ``RTE_MAX_ETHPORTS`` member devices of the same speed and duplex.
-Ethernet devices can be added as a member to a maximum of one bonded device.
-Member devices are reconfigured with the configuration of the bonded device on being added to a bonded device.
+Ethernet devices can be added as a member to a maximum of one bonding device.
+Member devices are reconfigured with the configuration of the bonding device on being added to a bonding device.

-The bonded also guarantees to return the MAC address of the member device to its original value of removal of a member from it.
+The bonding also guarantees to return the MAC address of the member device to its original value of removal of a member from it.

 Primary Member
 ^^^^^^^^^^^^^^

-The primary member is used to define the default port to use when a bonded device is in active backup mode.
+The primary member is used to define the default port to use when a bonding device is in active backup mode.
 A different port will only be used if, and only if, the current primary port goes down.
-If the user does not specify a primary port it will default to being the first port added to the bonded device.
+If the user does not specify a primary port it will default to being the first port added to the bonding device.

 MAC Address
 ^^^^^^^^^^^

-The bonded device can be configured with a user specified MAC address, this address will be inherited by the some/all member devices depending on the operating mode.
+The bonding device can be configured with a user specified MAC address, this address will be inherited by the some/all member devices depending on the operating mode.
 If the device is in active backup mode then only the primary device will have the user specified MAC, all other members will retain their original MAC address.
-In mode 0, 2, 3, 4 all members devices are configure with the bonded devices MAC address.
+In mode 0, 2, 3, 4 all members devices are configure with the bonding devices MAC address.

-If a user defined MAC address is not defined then the bonded device will default to using the primary members MAC address.
+If a user defined MAC address is not defined then the bonding device will default to using the primary members MAC address.

 Balance XOR Transmit Policies
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-There are 3 supported transmission policies for bonded device running in Balance XOR mode.
+There are 3 supported transmission policies for bonding device running in Balance XOR mode.
 Layer 2, Layer 2+3, Layer 3+4.

 *   **Layer 2:**   Ethernet MAC address based balancing is the default